Dart-for-Apps/flutter_package_manager/README.md

 this package with its `package name`.
 The package should be installed on a device.

-This plugin supports android only.
+This plugin supports android only and it is based on `androidx`.

 # How to use

 See the `./example` and `./lib` folders for the details.

+## Modify minSdkVersion of the android gradle

+In the `android/app` folder open the `build.gradle` file and edit `minSdkVersion` to greater than or equal to 22.

 ## Get package information from the package name